MarchonMilwaukee/MarchonMilwaukee.github.io/_posts/events/2017-09-29-community-brainstorm.md

 layout: event
 sidebar: event
 title: "March On Milwaukee 50th: August Community Brainstorm"
-starts_at: "2017-09-29T17:30"
+starts_at: "2017-08-29T17:30"
-ends_at: "2017-09-29T19:00"
+ends_at: "2017-08-29T19:00"
-location: "Walker's Point Center for the Arts"
+location: "Walker's Point Center for the Arts (839 S 5th St, Milwaukee)"
 external_link: "http://bit.ly/2xb0IPQ"
 organization: "March on Milwaukee 50th"
 ---

 If you plan on attending, please RSVP here: http://bit.ly/2xb0IPQ

-200 Nights of Freedom kicks off the night before this brainstorm, which makes now the perfect time to get involved.
+[200 Nights of Freedom](https://www.facebook.com/marchonmilwaukee50/) kicks off the night before this brainstorm, which makes now the perfect time to get involved.
 This workshop gives history of Milwaukee's Open Housing Marches, then community individuals/organizations/institutions through how they can contribute to 200 Nights of Freedom.

 People from all backgrounds, skill sets and abilities are welcome.